The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 0.1cm {\bf \em ForcedGalaxyShape} Contains the extended source galaxy shape parameters.
 All filters are matched into a single row.
 The positions, magnitudes, fluxes, and Sersic indices are inherited from their parent measurement in the {\em StackModelFit} tables, and are reproduced here for convenience.
 The major and minor axes and orientation are recalculated on a warp-by-warp basis from the best fit given these inherited properties \citep{Sersic1963}.
 Use \texttt{ObjID} to join to most tables. \texttt{ObjID} is not unique, but \texttt{uniquePspsFGid} is.

 0.1cm {\bf \em GaiaFrameCoordinate} This table contains PSPS objects calibrated against Gaia astrometry, this is the best RA and Dec to use for an object.
 Use \texttt{ObjID} to join to most tables.
+Note that this table is only present in the DR1 version of the database.
+The DR2 version of the database has the PSPS objects calibrated against Gaia astrometry in the ObjectThin tables.